 Minor International is committed to ensuring strong corporate governance and responsible business culture.
 As a testament, we received “Excellent” CG Scoring by the Thai Institute of Directors Association for the 8th consecutive year and the ASEAN Corporate Governance Scorecard Award - ASEAN Asset Class PLCs, organized by the ASEAN Capital Markets Forum and Asian Development Bank.

-Minor International believes that sustainability can only be achieved through Shared Value Creation to our operations.
-As a demonstration of such achievement, We are proud to report that in 2019 Minor International was included in the Dow Jones Sustainability Emerging Markets Index for the 6th consecutive year, the FTSE4Good Index Series for the 4th consecutive year, received MSCI ESG Rating of AAA, received Best SET Sustainability Awards for the 2nd consecutive year, and was included in the list of Thailand Sustainability Investment (THSI) by the Stock Exchange of Thailand (SET) for the 5th consecutive year.
+Sustainability cannot be achieved without the creation of shared value between the business and our stakeholders in the society and the environment.
+We continued to emphasize this importance through the promotion of Minor Sustainability Awards whereby business units that demonstrated the ability to create competitive business while addressing social and environmental needs are recognized.
+I am proud to report that the achievements are also recognized externally as demonstrated by Minor International being included in the Dow Jones Sustainability Emerging Markets Index for the 7th consecutive year and the FTSE4Good Index Series for the 5th consecutive year.
+We also received MSCI ESG Rating of AAA, and were included in the list of Thailand Sustainability Investment by the Stock Exchange of Thailand for the 6th consecutive year.

 Finally, I would like to extend my sincere gratitude to all our stakeholders – our employees, customers, shareholders, partners, suppliers, creditors, government, non-profit organizations and communities – for the support throughout this extremely difficult time.
 I would also like to express my heartfelt appreciation to all of our team members’ hard work and perseverance, in continuing to drive performance and taking care of our stakeholders during what was an unprecedented 2020.
 Our team spirit and solidarity will reinforce our strength, and we will emerge from this crisis a much stronger, more efficient and sustainable company.